Hysterectomy recovery exercises can help you get back your strength and fitness as well as help you avoid some common post hysterectomy side effects.

-Pelvic Floor Physiotherapist Michelle Kenway explains some helpful hysterectomy recovery exercises and and safe exercise tips to help your return to exercise.
+Pelvic floor physiotherapist Michelle Kenway explains some helpful hysterectomy recovery exercises and and safe exercise tips to help your return to exercise.
 Michelle is the author of Inside Out – the essential women’s guide to pelvic support.

 - What is hysterectomy?
 Different types of hysterectomy

-- Choosing your hysterectomy recovery exercises
+- Choosing appropriate hysterectomy recovery exercises

 - Core abdominal exercises to avoid after hysterectomy